Zero-Shot Temporal Resolution Domain Adaptation for Spiking Neural Networks: Methods

 \subsection{A Simple Benchmark Method: Time-constant Adaptation Method}

 We now introduce a simple method that will serve as a benchmark for our proposed methods.
 This benchmark method is motivated by the explicit dependence of various neuron parameters on the sampling period in the popular LIF neuron and adaptive LIF neuron models, and has been utilized in the literature for the LIF neuron \cite{he2020comparing}.
-Assume that the elements of the matrices $\HbfiS$ for $k=v,s,f,r$ belong to one of three groups: \begin{enumerate}[label=\roman*] \item in the form of $\hS=\exp^{-\DeltaS/\tau}$ where $\tau \in \R_{+}$; \item linear transformation of $\hS$; \item has no explicit dependency on $\DeltaS$. \end{enumerate} The time-constant adaptation methods obtains $\HbfiT$ for $k=v,s,f,r$, by replacing elements of $\HbfiS$ belonging to group \ref{item:gr1}, \ref{item:gr2}, \ref{item:gr3} by: \begin{enumerate}[label=\roman*] \item $\hT= \left( \hS \right)^{\DeltaRatio}$ \item the same linear transformation of $\hT$ \item rest of the terms are unchanged. \end{enumerate}

-To illustrate the method, we now look into the popular adaptive LIF neuron from Section \ref{sec:popular_neurons}.
+Assume that the elements of the matrices $\HbfiS$ for $k=v,s,f,r$ belong to one of three groups: \begin{enumerate}[label=\roman*] \item in the form of $\hS=\exp^{-\DeltaS/\tau}$ where $\tau \in \R_{+}$; \item linear transformation of $\hS$; \item has no explicit dependency on $\DeltaS$. \end{enumerate} The time-constant adaptation methods obtain $\HbfiT$ for $k=v,s,f,r$, by replacing elements of $\HbfiS$ belonging to the group \ref{item:gr1}, \ref{item:gr2}, \ref{item:gr3} by: \begin{enumerate}[label=\roman*] \item $\hT= \left( \hS \right)^{\DeltaRatio}$ \item the same linear transformation of $\hT$ \item rest of the terms are unchanged \end{enumerate} To illustrate the method, we now look at the popular adaptive LIF neuron from Section \ref{sec:popular_neurons}.
 In the adaptive LIF neuron, all of the three types of elements are present.
 Here, $\alphaT = \alphaS^{\DeltaRatio}$ and $\betaT = \betaS^{\DeltaRatio}$ due to their explicit exponential dependence on the step length $T$.
-The other parameters are either scaled accordingly due to the dependence with the already scaled parameters, for example $-(1-\alphaT)$ or kept the same (in the case of the parameters $a$ and $b$).
+The other parameters are either scaled accordingly due to the dependence with the already scaled parameters, for example $-(1-\alphaT)$, or kept the same (in the case of the parameters $a$ and $b$).

 \begin{remark} The proposed methods of Section~\ref{sec:proposedMethods:main} do not require the parameters of the neuron model to explicitly depend on the time resolution and hence they are applicable to a wide range of neuron models.
 This is in contrast to the benchmark method of Section~\ref{sec:Method_TimeConst}, where the method is best suited to the neuron models where all neuron parameters have explicit dependence on the time resolution. \end{remark}